 Since her marriage, Her Royal Highness has travelled widely with The Prince and on her own engagements, meeting people from all over the world and from all walks of life.
 The Duchess has accompanied The Prince on many overseas tours.
 In November 2017, The Prince and The Duchess visited Singapore, Brunei, Malaysia and India as part of the ten-day Autumn tour.

-Her Royal Highness has eight military appointments and, with The Prince, supports the work of the Armed Forces in the UK and overseas.
+Her Royal Highness has thirteen military appointments and, with The Prince, supports the work of the Armed Forces in the UK and overseas.

 The Duchess supports the work of the British Armed Services both in the United Kingdom and abroad.
 Her Royal Highness has her own military appointments and accompanies The Prince on many of his visits to the Army, Royal Navy and Royal Air Force.

-Her Royal Highness is Royal Colonel of 4th Battalion The Rifles, Commodore-in-Chief of the Royal Naval Medical Services and the Naval Chaplaincy Service, Sponsor of HMS Astute and Honorary Air Commodore of both RAF Leeming and RAF Halton.
+Her Royal Highness is Colonel-in-Chief of The Rifles, Commodore-in-Chief of the Royal Naval Medical Services and the Naval Chaplaincy Service, Sponsor of HMS Astute and HMS Prince of Wales, and Honorary Air Commodore of both RAF Leeming and RAF Halton.

 In 2008 The Queen approved new Royal Air Force honorary appointments in recognition of the strong links between the Royal Air Force and the Royal Family.
 The Duchess of Cornwall was appointed Honorary Air Commodore of both RAF Leeming and RAF Halton.